mojodojodev/mojodojo.dev/general/chris_faq.md

 we're very happy to be able to now work directly with the smart folk who have built Python 3 into such a beautiful thing.

+### Complex types
+I have literally the same experience about slow and overly complex type systems and too much sugar as you're pointing out.
+I've learned a lot from it, and the conclusion is "don't do it again".
+You can see a specific comment about this at the end of this section: https://docs.modular.com/mojo/notebooks/HelloMojo.html#overloaded-functions-methods

+It's also interesting that Rust et al made similar (but also different) mistakes and have compile time issues scaling.
+Mojo has a ton of core compiler improvements as well addressing the "LLVM is slow" sorts of issues that "zero abstraction" languages have when expecting LLVM to do all the work for them.

+## Compiler Speed
+### What makes Rust / Swift / C++ slow?
+1. Type system.
+If you go with a constraint based hindly milner (https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_sy...) type system and then add things like overloading etc, you quickly get into exponential behavior.
+Swift has been fighting this for years now to tamp down the worst cases.
+This isn't good; don't do that.

+2. Mid-level compilation model.
+"Zero cost abstraction" languages including C++ (but also more recent ones like Swift and Rust and now Mojo) rely in massive inlining and abstraction elimination to get "zero cost" behavior.
+LLVM can do inlining and simplification and all the other stuff, but it is a very low level of abstraction - generating a TON of IR and then asking LLVM to delete it for you is very slow, and shows up in the profile as "llvm is slow" because you're creating all the llvm ir nodes ("LLVM") and then asking llvm optimization passes to delete them for you.
+It is far better to not generate it in the first place.

+3. Code generation: Reasonable codegen is O(N^2) and worse in core algorithms like register allocation and scheduling.
+This is unavoidable if you want high quality of results (though of course, llvm is also far from perfect).
+LLVM is also very old and single threaded.
+If you don't do anything to address these issues, you'll be bottlenecked in this phase.

+## Language Features
+### Overloading Return Type
+Mojo doesn’t support overloading solely on result type, and doesn’t use result type or contextual type information for type inference, keeping things simple, fast, and predictable.
+Mojo will never produce an “expression too complex” error, because its type-checker is simple and fast by definition. ```

+### Nim uniform function call
+We're willing to extend Python when it is highly motivated (e.g. the struct keyword) but avoid syntactic sugar.

+We'll have to evaluate it when we get there (probably 2-3 months) but an alternative to the nim approach is to supprot "extensions" along the lines of what Swift did: https://docs.swift.org/swift-book/documentation/the-swift-programming-language/extensions

+They solve the same problem without making "two ways to do things" and dovetails better into generics.

+## Syntax
+### self keyword
+Dropping the `self` keyword would diverge from Python a lot.  it would also break orthogonality in the language.
+Swift suffers from a ton of extra keywords by not making self be explicit.
+It is better to just keep things consistent and explicit (also precedented in rust etc)

+### `self&` for borrowed
+We're likely to change the reference syntax to inout: https://github.com/modularml/mojo/issues/7

+the rationale is to get it away from the prefix * and ** sigils used for variadics.
+I agree with you though that it takes some getting used to.
+An alternate approach would be to dump the & sigil and switch to a keyword like inout.
+That would be more expressive and align better with borrowed and owned.

+### Owned and consumed
+They're the same thing.
+Consume is the word we're currently using for the operator, owned is the argument convention.
+We may need to iterate on terminology a bit more.

+### ^ consume postfix operator
+Because it composes properly with chained expressions: `x.foo().bar().baz^.do_thing()` vs something like `(move x.foo().bar().baz).do_thing()`

 ## ML Framework integration Pytorch/Tensorflow etc.
 We don't have any current language features to enable this in the works, but I'm very familiar with the work on tape based and SCT (Source Code Transformation) approaches for AD (automatic differentiation), I believe our metaprogramming features will be useful to explore that when we get to wanting to build it.
 Tape based approaches will "just work" of course, because they dont' need language support.